 What does it mean to love a place?
 By that, I don’t mean to love a place to visit, as in a favorite city, a national park for the annual vacation, the perfect camping spot.
 I mean to love a place like one is supposed to love a person.
 And I don’t mean to love a place like it’s a person.
 I mean to love a place instead of loving another person.

 I wonder if when settlers write of their attachments to place, of the five generations that have lived and cultivated the land, they express a form of love at the expense of another, where “love” equals property and inheritance.
 Perhaps property and all that it makes possible (surplus value, an economy of extraction, personal wealth) pass as love.
 Or property even comes to stand in for love and its cognates (family, a domestic space).
-This project aims to crack open the synecdoche between land and love on which settler colonialism relies.
+The introduction aims to crack open the synecdoche between land and love on which settler colonialism relies.